kumahq/kuma/docs/proposals/custom-sidecar-config.md

 ## Error Modes and Validation

-We will validate that the rendered template meets the kubernetes specification.
+We will validate that the rendered container meets the kubernetes specification.
 We will not validate that it is a sane configuration.
 It is assumed that anyone using this feature has the expertise to create and debug a container configuration via interaction with kubernetes directly.